 The City clears sidewalks on arterial and collector roads and certain local roads near schools first.
 The City provides sidewalk snow removal when the snow accumulated on the sidewalk surface is 50 millimeters.
 If the amount of snow is great enough that plowing is not effective on sidewalks, crews use blower attachments to remove the snow.
 This method takes longer and is more expensive

 How do plows get around moving and parked cars?

 Care and experience are necessary to safely manouvre plow blades through traffic and around parked vehicles.
 Snow removal efficiency is at a maximum when streets have little or no traffic and are clear of parked cars.
 This explains why snow removal is mainly done in the evening and overnight.
 With reduced traffic volumes and a bylaw that restricts parking on City streets between 2 a.m. and 6 a.m., plow operators can work on getting priority streets ready for morning rush hour.
+Snow banks are removed when they reach 0.6 meters or 2 feet in the downtown core and 0.9 meters or 3 feet in residential areas.
 Following completion of priority streets, work crews tackle other streets throughout the morning.